Define your own problem

 2. Construct a penalty function which acts on the qubit representation and based on the values of qubits assigns a “penalty” to it, for the quantum algorithm to work properly the penalty function should assign higher values to invalid or suboptimal solutions and lower values, possibly 0, to an optimal solution.

-The penalty function needs to follow a format specified in the formatter, e.g. a QUBO formulation needs to be a polynomial of at most second order expressed as a QUBO matrix and offset where \(i'th\), \(j'th\) matrix entry corresponds to the coefficient of \(x_{i}x_{j}\) term in the function and offset corresponds to the constant.
+The penalty function needs to follow a given format, e.g. a QUBO formulation needs to be a polynomial of at most second order expressed as a QUBO matrix and offset where \(i'th\), \(j'th\) matrix entry corresponds to the coefficient of \(x_{i}x_{j}\) term in the function and offset corresponds to the constant.
 On the other hand the Hamiltonian formulation can be of higher order and needs to be represented by a SparsePauliOp from the qiskit library.

-Now that you have created a problem initialization and formulation decorated with @formatter, you can pass an instance of the problem to QLauncher which will automatically find the formulation.
+Now that you have defined a problem and completed its formulation, you can pass an instance of the problem to QLauncher which will automatically find the formulation.

 from qlauncher.launcher import QLauncher